-And while 19th century Parisian origins can help with renown, in a market as crowded and competitive as luxury goods, Louis Vuitton are doing something special to keep winning market share.
+And while 19th-century Parisian origins can help with renown, in a market as crowded and competitive as luxury goods, Louis Vuitton is doing something special to keep winning market share.

 It’s an industry that has been slow to embrace social media, upholding the belief that luxury shopping should remain a privileged pursuit, out of reach to the average consumer.
 But in today’s world, where 40% of all luxury purchases are influenced by a consumer’s digital interactions with a company, it’s no longer about head-turning window displays or an excellent shop floor experience.
 Successfully winning market share is about engaging with customers digitally and socially.

-They have a Twitter following of 7.16 million and an Instagram following of 21 million.
-According to Insightpool, they’re the 2nd most influential fashion brand on social media.
-And Instagram themselves awarded them 3rd place in their Most Buzzed-About Designers of 2017 list.
+The brand has a Twitter following of 7.5 million and an Instagram following of 35.4 million (as of 2019).
+According to Insightpool, it’s the 2nd most influential fashion brand on social media.
+And Instagram themselves awarded it 3rd place in their Most Buzzed-About Designers of 2017 list.

-Perhaps most importantly, this is all turning into revenue too, with their 2017 global revenues clocking in at $9.9 billion.
+Perhaps most importantly, this is all turning into revenue, with Louis Vuitton’s 2019 global revenues clocking in at $22 billion.

-And these are the three qualities that make Louis Vuitton’s social media strategy so strong.
+There are three qualities that make Louis Vuitton’s social media strategy so strong.